 If you have the means and financial muscle, you can manufacture your own products to sell on Amazon.
 Manufacturing enables you to customize the products and build a reputable brand that stands the test of time.
 But many Amazon sellers don't have the liberty of doing that and must rely on other product sources.

 Here are some of the ways you can source products to sell on Amazon:

 If you are just starting and haven't found a reliable supplier, this can be a great way to launch your e-commerce business.
-However, there's a downside, especially if you buy from other online e-commerce spaces; there is no way of knowing if your buying is genuine.
+However, there's a downside, especially if you buy from other online e-commerce spaces; there is no way of knowing you're buying genuine.
 It's your responsibility to ensure that you sell quality and genuine products.

 Private label selling is one of the best ways of building a successful brand on Amazon because you can sell custom-made products and build brand loyalty.
 You can also customize the packaging with your logo and brand name.
-This product scouting method involves contacting the manufacturer and getting them to manufacture the product for you.
-It will cost you, but at the end of the day, you are assured of a product you can trust and one that meets Amazon's standards.
+This product scouting method involves contacting the manufacturer and getting it to manufacture the product for you.
+It will cost you.
+However, at the end of the day, you are assured of a product you can trust and one that meets Amazon's standards.